Captain Pantoja and the Special Services (film)

 Captain Pantoja and the Special Services (Pantaleón y las visitadoras) is a 1999 Peruvian-Spanish film directed by Francisco J. Lombardi.
 It is based on the eponymous comic novel by Mario Vargas Llosa.
 The film was chosen as Peru's official Best Foreign Language Film submission at the 72nd Academy Awards, but did not manage to receive a nomination.

 Plot

-The plot follows Captain Pantaleón Pantoja, a straightlaced army captain put in charge of creating a brothel for the army, in order to reduce the incidence of rape surrounding army bases and outposts.
+The plot follows Captain Pantaleón Pantoja, a straitlaced army captain put in charge of creating a brothel for the army, in order to reduce the incidence of rape surrounding army bases and outposts.
 The first half of the movie focuses on the humor of the situation, as Pantaleon runs the brothel like an efficient branch of the army.
 The second half is more dramatic as the captain is changed by running the army brothel and focuses on his relationship with the prostitute Olga "the Colombian".

 Cast

 Production

 The film is a Peruvian-Spanish co-production, by América Producciones alongside Inca Films and Tornasol Films, with the participation of Vía Digital.